dylanaraps/clutter-home/README.md

 - xsel:     `~/.xsel.log` (This one is a MUST HAVE)

 ## BAD BAD BAD SHAME LIST

+This page has a list of software that disrespects your Wife, Children and your HOME: https://wiki.archlinux.org/index.php/XDG_Base_Directory

 - ????: `$XDG_CRAP_HOME/jesseduffield` (WHO?)
 - aerc: `$XDG_CRAP_HOME/aerc`